Skip to main content

 Rheumatology EMR is software for managing chronic joint and autoimmune conditions.
 It includes templates for disease activity, lab results, and biologics tracking.
 Rheumatologists use it to streamline long-term treatment plans.

-When selecting rheumatology EMR, keep an eye out for the following key features:
+When selecting a rheumatology EMR, keep an eye out for the following key features:

 • Patient records management: Organizes and stores patient data securely, making it easy to access and update information.